 Nobody gets instantly disqualified because they don’t have the ‘right experience’.
 Sure, it may well turn out that the best candidates for a particular role have a relevant background - but that isn’t always the case.
 Some of our tech team here at Applied actually came from weird and wonderful backgrounds that had nothing to do with developing!

 The best person for the job could come with a fresh, outsider perspective, but if you’re using CVs, they’d be relegated straight to the ‘no’ pile.

 If you want to completely eliminate unconscious bias from your hiring process, just using work samples won’t quite cut it.

 There’s still plenty of ordering effects and biases at play.
 Did you know that we make harsher decisions closer to lunchtime?
-We built the Applied platform to eliminate bias using behavioural science research.
+We built our hiring platform to eliminate bias using behavioural science research.
 Curious?
 Feel free to book in a demo or check out some of our resources.